jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 systems is not a fundamental issue of this proposal.
 We are arguing for system (1), but it can easily be changed.

-*Technical remark: (3) is an extension of (1), but not of (2), because (2) requires a different typing rule for variables and data constructors, whereas (3) simply requires an extension of the multiplicity semiring*

 We argue against system (2) because linearity guarantees still matter, even if they are made more complex by exceptions.
 There are use-cases where exceptions don't matter (TODO: cite Samuel Gelinaux's example),